awsdocs/aws-iot-docs/developerguide/basic-policy-variables.md

 }
 ```

-In these examples, `${iot:ClientId}` is replaced by the ID of the client connected to the message broker when the policy is evaluated\.
+In these examples, `${iot:ClientId}` is replaced by the ID of the client connected to the AWS IoT Core message broker when the policy is evaluated\.
 When you use policy variables like `${iot:ClientId}`, you can inadvertently open access to unintended topics\.
 For example, if you use a policy that uses `${iot:ClientId}` to specify a topic filter:

 ```
 {